Choy Li Fut: Death of the founder

-When the Tai Ping Tian Guo (太平天國) government fell in 1864, Chan Heung 陳享 left China for a few years, some speculate South East Asian locations such as Malaysia or Singapore.
+When the Taiping government fell in 1864, Chan left China for a few years, some speculate South East Asian locations such as Malaysia or Singapore.
 At age fifty-nine, he became the martial arts teacher for the Chan Family Association overseas.
-In 1867, Chan Heung 陳享 returned home to King Mui, where he was able to see his own kung fu system gain tremendous popularity throughout Southern China.
-On the lunar calendar 8th moon 20, in 1875, at the age of sixty-nine, Chan Heung 陳享 died.
-He was buried in the village of King Mui.
+In 1867, Chan returned home to King Mui, where he was able to see his own kung fu system gain tremendous popularity throughout Southern China.
+Chan died at the age of sixty-nine.
+He was buried in King Mui.

-After Chan Heung's 陳享 death, his Choy Li Fut 蔡李佛 legacy passed on to his two sons, Chan On-pak 陳安伯 and Chan Koon-pak 陳官伯.
-Chan On-pak 陳安伯 the oldest brother, was born in 1839.
-His specialty was the spear.
-Chan On-pak's 陳安伯 control of the spear was so advanced that he gained the nickname "Yut Cheung Ng Mui Fa" 一槍五梅花 or "Five Blossoms with One Lance."
+After Chan's death, his Choy Li Fut legacy passed on to his two sons, Chan On-pak (Note: 陳安伯) and Chan Koon-pak (Note: 陳官伯).
+Chan On-pak, the older brother, was known for his control of the spear as evidenced by his nickname "Five Blossoms with One Lance" (一槍五梅花).

-In 1894, two of Chan On-pak's 陳安伯 students, Cheng Si-leung 鄭士良 and Chan Siu-bak 陳少白, helped the Tongmenghui 中國同盟會, the revolutionary forces of Sun Yat-sen 孫逸仙 to fight against the Qing government and lay the foundation of the Republic of China (Taiwan ROC).
-The younger son, Chan Koon-pak 陳官伯, left King Mui to become a merchant in Kong Moon 江門市 (Jiangmen) City, where his fame as a martial artist spread quickly.
+In 1894, two of Chan On-pak's students, Cheng Si-leung (Note: 鄭士良) and Chan Siu-bak, helped the Tongmenghui, to overthrow Qing and found the Republic of China.
+The younger brother, Chan Koon-pak, left King Mui to become a merchant in Jiangmen, where his fame as a martial artist spread quickly.
 He soon had no time to spend as a merchant and devoted all of his efforts teaching Choy Li Fut.
-In later years, Chan Koon-pak 陳官伯 established another large Choy Li Fut training center in Guangzhou 廣州.
+In later years, Chan Koon-pak established another large Choy Li Fut training center in Guangzhou.